RedisLabs/redislabs-docs/content/rs/networking/port-configurations.md

 ## HTTP to HTTPS redirection
 Starting with version 6.0.12, the automatic HTTP to HTTPS redirection is disabled.
 To poll metrics from the `metrics_exporter` or to access the admin console, use HTTPS in your request.
 HTTP requests won't be automatically redirected to HTTPS for those services.

+# Nodes on different VLANs

+Nodes in the same cluster must reside on the same VLAN.
+If you can't host the nodes on the same VLAN, then you must open [all ports]({{< relref "/rs/networking/port-configurations.md" >}}) between them.